akinahmet/Linux-cheat-sheet-for-AWS-Devops/README.md

     EOF
     ```

 - In the content of example.txt, replace or translate aer letters with 'QAZ'.​

     ```bash
     cat example.txt | tr aer QAZ
     ```

 - Write the content of example.txt on the same line.​

     ```bash
     cat example.txt | tr '\n' ' '
     ```

+- Delete all the vowels in the content of example.txt.​

+    ```bash
+    cat example.txt | tr -d aeiou
+    ```

+- Write the whole content of example.txt in capital letters.​

+    ```bash
+    cat example.txt | tr [a-z] [A-Z]
+    ```

+​`wc`

+- Print line, word, and characters for each file.

+    ```bash
+    wc example.txt
+    ```

+- Find how many users are there in the computer.

+    ```bash
+    wc -l /etc/passwd
+    ```

+`sort`

+- The sort filter will default to an alphabetical sort.
+The sort filter will default to an alphabetical sort.

+    ```bash
+    sort example.txt
+    ```

+- Sort the content of example.txt in reverse order.​

+    ```bash
+    sort -r marks.txt
+    ```

+`uniq`

+- Report or omit repeated lines.
+With the help of uniq command you can form a sorted list in which every word will occur only once.

+- Display only the unique names in the content of example.txt.​before using uniq command, the file must be sorted

+    ```bash
+    sort example.txt | uniq
+    ```

+`comm`

+- Compare two sorted files line by line.
+By default, comm will always display three columns.
+First column indicates non-matching items of first file, second column indicates non-matching items of second file, and third column indicates matching items of both the files.

+- Both the files has to be in sorted order for 'comm' command to be executed.​

+    ```bash
+    comm file1.txt file2.txt
+    ```

 **1.Using Control Operators:**